carbon-language/carbon-lang/clang/docs/UsersManual.rst

 Debug info kind generated by Clang can be set by one of the flags listed below.
 If multiple flags are present, the last one is used.

+.. option:: -g0

-**-g0**: Don't generate any debug info (default).
+  Don't generate any debug info (default).

+.. option:: -gline-tables-only

-**-gline-tables-only**: Generate line number tables only.
+  Generate line number tables only.

-This kind of debug info allows to obtain stack traces with function names, file names and line numbers (by such tools as gdb or addr2line).
+  This kind of debug info allows to obtain stack traces with function names, file names and line numbers (by such tools as ``gdb`` or ``addr2line``).
 It doesn't contain any other data (e.g. description of local variables or function parameters).

+.. option:: -g

-**-g**: Generate complete debug info.
+  Generate complete debug info.

 .. _c: